-- These columns represent the range of estimated payouts under the 2021 MIP.
-For the MIP, the payments assume that the NEOs earned the individual component (1) according to their actual individual goal achievement in 2021, with the corporate component being the performance measure affecting the range of estimated payouts.
-For a more detailed description of the 2021 MIP see "Management Incentive Plan Awards" in the "Compensation Discussion and Analysis" on page 35. - On April 1, 2021, the Compensation Committee granted restricted stock to the NEOs at a grant price of \$33.49, which was the closing price of \$&T Common Stock on the grant date.
-The number of shares granted to the NEOs was their target opportunity multiplied by their respective salaries and then divided by \$33.0964, which was the average of the high and low prices of \$&T Common Stock over the 10-day trading period ending on the grant date.
-The grants were in accordance with the 2021 LTIP, pursuant to the Compensation Committee's authority under the 2014 Plan.
-For a more detailed description of the 2021 LTIP, see "Long-Term Incentive Plan Awards" in the "Compensation Discussion and Analysis" on page 37.
-These columns present 50 percent of the shares granted, which are earned based on S&T's ROAE and TSR performance measured against the Performance Peer Banks over a three-year period, 2021 through 2023.
-The range of estimated payouts are denominated in the number of shares that may be earned under the performance award. - (3)This column presents 50 percent of the aforementioned grant under the 2021 LTIP that will be earned based on remaining with S&T for three years. - This column presents the total grant date fair value of grant under the 2021 LTIP recognized for financial statement reporting purposes for the fiscal years ended December 31, 2021, in accordance with FASB ASC Topic 718 (disregarding any forfeiture assumptions).
-Assumptions used in the calculation of these amounts are included for 2021 in Note 24 to the audited financial statements for the fiscal year ended December 31, 2021, included in the Form 10-K for the year ended (4)December 31, 2021.
-This grant date fair value is in the Summary Compensation Table for fiscal year 2021 in the Stock Awards column. - Mr. Brice was no longer employed as of December 31, 2021.
-He had announced his retirement prior to awarding the MIP or LTIP for 2021; therefore, he was not a (5)participant in the 2021 program.
+- (1) These columns represent the range of estimated payouts under the 2022 MIP.
+For the MIP, the payments the NEOs earned were entirely based on the corporate component being the performance measure affecting the range of estimated payouts.
+For a more detailed description of the 2022 MIP see "Management Incentive Plan Awards" in the "Compensation Discussion and Analysis" on page 31. - (2) On April 1, 2022, the Compensation Committee granted restricted stock units to the NEOs at a grant price of \$29.72, which was the closing price of S&T Common Stock on the grant date.
+The number of units granted to the NEOs was their target opportunity multiplied by their respective salaries and then divided by \$30.2328, which was the average of the high and low prices of S&T Common Stock over the 10-day trading period ending on the grant date.
+The grants were in accordance with the 2022 LTIP, pursuant to the Compensation Committee's authority under the 2021 Plan.
+For a more detailed description of the 2022 LTIP, see "Long-Term Incentive Plan Awards" in the "Compensation Discussion and Analysis" on page 31.
+These columns present 50 percent of the shares - 46 | S&T Bancorp, Inc. | 2023 Proxy Statement

+- granted, which are earned based on S&T's ROAE and TSR performance measured against the Performance Peer Banks over a three-year period, 2022 through 2024.
+The range of estimated payouts are denominated in the number of shares that may be earned under the performance award. - (3) This column presents 50 percent of the aforementioned grant under the 2022 LTIP that will be earned based on remaining with S&T for three years. - (4) This column presents the total grant date fair value of grant under the 2022 LTIP recognized for financial statement reporting purposes for the fiscal years ended December 31, 2022, in accordance with FASB ASC Topic 718 (disregarding any forfeiture assumptions).
+Assumptions used in the calculation of these amounts are included for 2022 in Note 23 to the audited financial statements for the fiscal year ended December 31, 2022, included in the Form 10-K for the year ended December 31, 2022.
+This grant date fair value is in the Summary Compensation Table for fiscal year 2022 in the Stock Awards column.